-Employees will be provided a reasonable amount of time during their core hours of work to meet with the union steward and/or staff representative to process a grievance.
-In addition, employees will be released during their core hours of work to prepare for and attend meetings or hearings scheduled by management for the following:
+Employees will be provided a reasonable amount of time during their normal working hours to meet with the union steward and/or staff representative to process a grievance.
+In addition, employees will be released during their normal working hours to prepare for and attend meetings or hearings scheduled by management for the following:

 - 1. Informal grievance resolution meetings, grievance meetings, alternative dispute resolution meetings, or arbitration hearings in accordance with Article 31, Grievance Procedure, and held during the employee's core hours of work; - a.
-Subpoenaed Witnesses in an Arbitration When an employee is subpoenaed as a witness on behalf of the Union in an arbitration case, the employee will not be required to use paid leave time for an appearance occurring during the employee's core work hours, provided that the testimony given is related to the employee's job function or involves matters the employee has witnessed, and is relevant to the arbitration case.
-Every effort will be made to avoid the presentation of repetitive witnesses. - 2.
-Management scheduled investigatory interviews and/or pre-disciplinary meetings in accordance with Article 30, Corrective Action, Discipline and Discharge; and - 3.
+Subpoenaed Witnesses in an Arbitration - When an employee is subpoenaed as a witness on behalf of the Union in an arbitration case, the employee will not be required to use paid leave time for an appearance occurring during the employee's normal working hours, provided that the testimony given is related to the employee's job function or involves matters the employee has witnessed, and is relevant to the arbitration case.
+Every effort will be made to avoid the presentation of repetitive witnesses.

+- 2. Management scheduled investigatory interviews and/or pre-disciplinary meetings in accordance with Article 30, Corrective Action, Discipline and Discharge; and - 3.
 Negotiations in accordance with Article 28, Mandatory Subjects. - B. Notification

-The employee will notify their supervisor before attending any meeting or hearing during the employee's core hours of work.
-All notifications must include the approximate amount of time the employee expects the activity to take.
+The employee must obtain prior approval from their supervisor before attending any meeting or hearing during the employee's normal working hours.
+All requests must include the approximate amount of time the employee expects the activity to take.
 College business requiring the employee's immediate attention must be completed prior to the employee attending the meeting or hearing.
-Employees will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the employee's core hours of work.
+Employees must submit a union paid release leave request and will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the employee's work hours.
 Attendance at meetings or hearings during the employee's non-work hours will not be considered as time worked.

 If the amount of time an employee spends preparing for or attending meetings or hearings is unreasonably affecting the employee's ability to accomplish assigned duties, the College will notify and discuss the concerns with the employee, the Chief Steward and the Council Representative and may not release the employee.
+An employee cannot use state/College owned vehicles to travel to and from a work site to attend a meeting or hearing unless authorized by the College.